MilanFIN/2dmmo/README.md

 # 2D mmo/mud

 ### in short
-A python based in browser mmo with ascii based graphics.
+A python based in browser mmo with 2d graphix.
 The world is "round" and populated by islands with npc characters on them.

 ### these features already work